 The setting is fairly wild--part Arabian Nights, part Spanish Main, part Crown of Aragon, part Old West, part Lovecraft, part Clan of the Cave Bear.
 But most DARK•HERITAGE adventures will take place in one of three places: out in the wild, that's like Cowboys & Indians type settings except with much more dangerous wildlife all over the place, or the high seas, with Barbary and Spanish Main type pirates, or deep in Spanish or Italian style picaresque cities with thieves guilds, assassins, spies and cultists roaming the streets after dark.

 The D&D elements are fairly muted; magic is house-ruled to act more like Call of Cthulhu style magic, characters don't become powerful, god-like superheroes, or adventure for XP and profit, and the palette of character options (especially races) is a more sword & sorcery like human and mostly human yet exotic "touched by dark magic of some kind or another" variants; there's no lordly elves, dour dwarves or cozy hobbits here.
 Villains are like more dangerous versions of the main characters--there's no conveniently cartoon-like always evil races; no orcs, goblins or whatever.
 No dark lords in the traditional sense.

-While that document appears to be intimidatingly large, in reality, it's just clarifying, and giving full text houserules for things like the specific races, languages, etc. of the setting, as well as repeating (with some minor modifications) the entire rules for familiars and a few other things.
-In reality, the rules changes to d20 Past are quite modest.
+While the d20 document appears to be intimidatingly large and the m20 one isn't exactly tiny compared to many of its compadres in the Microlite category, in reality, they're just clarifying, and giving full text houserules for things like the specific races, languages, etc. of the setting, as well as repeating (with some minor modifications) the entire rules for familiars and a few other things.
+The actual rules and changes to the default are quite modest.